 By default the project/solution is rebuilt.
 You can also execute the active configuration without rebuilding.
 To do so, press Control+Alt+F5 to run without building or Alt+F5 to debug without building.

 Execute other configurations

 You can execute any existing configuration using the Run Configurations popup Control+Shift+Alt+R. To do so, select the desired configuration in the popup, and then choose the proper run/debug command.
 To execute the Visual Studio's configuration, choose VS Startup in the popup.

 Execute run configurations for static methods

 ReSharper allows you to execute any public static method without parameters.
-You can set the caret at such method, press Alt+Enter, choose Debug , and then select the desired run/debug command.
+You can place the caret at such method, press Alt+Enter, choose Debug , and then select the desired run/debug command.
 Before execution starts, you will see a dialog where you will be able to customize execution parameters.
 Click Execute to execute the method once, or Save & Execute if you want to reuse this configuration.

 If a static method has an associated run configuration, ReSharper displays a fixed action indicator to its left.
 In this case, no dialog is shown when you execute the method.